-Our data is for policies with basic liability coverage only.
-Keep in mind, in order to protect your bike against physical damage, you’ll need to add comprehensive and collision coverage (which are often required by your lender if you finance or lease your motorcycle).
+Our data is for policies with basic motorcycle liability coverage only.
+Keep in mind, in order to protect your bike against physical damage, you’ll need to add motorcycle comprehensive coverage and motorcycle collision coverage (which are often required by your lender if you finance or lease your motorcycle).

 When researching average motorcycle insurance costs, pay attention to the source of the data and the year.
 Rates are always changing and any data that's several years old may not be relevant.
-Keep checking back, because we're continuously updating this page.
+Keep checking back because we frequently update this page.

-Here are some of the key factors that impact your motorcycle insurance rate:
+Here are some of the key factors that impact your motorcycle insurance cost:

 Age and riding experience

 Generally, your rate decreases as you get older until you reach your 70s.
 Because teen riders pose the greatest risk for insurers, they'll typically pay higher motorcycle insurance rates.
 But your age won’t always tell the whole story.
 An older, inexperienced rider may pay a higher price for motorcycle insurance than a much younger, more experienced rider.

 A speeding ticket will likely increase your motorcycle insurance cost, whether the violation happened in your car or on your bike.
 In most states, violations will usually fall off your driving record after three years and no longer impact your motorcycle insurance rate.

 Any auto or motorcycle accident on your motor vehicle history may increase your motorcycle insurance cost, depending on your state.
 At-fault accidents are generally costlier, but any claim can negatively affect your insurance rate.